kareemsasa3/arachne/infrastructure/README.md

 # Infrastructure

-This directory contains the Docker Compose configuration and deployment scripts for the portfolio stack.
+This directory contains the Docker Compose configuration and deployment scripts for the arachne stack.

 ## 📁 Directory Structure